Skip to content

 View source code

-The tests validate OpenCypher query support and common graph patterns.
+The tests validate OpenCypher query support, common graph patterns, and recent path-mode semantics.

 They also include regression coverage for planner behavior that matters to the Python bindings, such as UNWIND variables being usable inside WHERE predicates.